What are Appellate Courts?, What are Appellate Courts?, Abrahams Kaslow & Cassman LLP | Attorneys at Law

 Appellate Court Jurisdiction

 Not every court order or judgment is immediately appealable, even if you are dissatisfied.
 Nebraska appellate court jurisdiction requires entry of a “final order” or “final judgment” by the trial court.
 Those technical terms have a meaning set forth under Nebraska law.
 Determining whether an order is “final” cannot be overlooked.
-An appeal from a non-final order will result in dismissal of the appeal for lack of jurisdiction.
+An appeal from a non-final order will result in the dismissal of the appeal for lack of jurisdiction.
 Thus, it is best to avoid the time and cost associated with a premature appeal.

 To appeal a final order, a party must perfect the appeal.
 This generally involves filing a Notice of Appeal within thirty days after the entry of the final order, plus the deposit of a docket fee.
 The appealing party, or the appellant, would then need to ensure the transcript of any relevant hearing or trial and the exhibits offered during those proceedings are sent to the appellate court so it may meaningfully review the appeal.

-Once an appellant has properly filed an appeal, any other party, or appellee, may pursue a cross-appeal by asserting one in their appellate brief.
+Once an appellant has properly filed an appeal, any other party or appellee may pursue a cross-appeal by asserting one in their appellate brief.
 Other parties may direct additional documents be sent to the appellate court, as needed.

 Briefs and Oral Argument